 Why healthcare UX/UI is different

 Healthcare products stand apart from typical digital applications.
+In healthcare, design choices directly impact patient outcomes and emotional security.
 Here’s why:

 - Strict regulations and compliance: Designers must follow healthcare regulations, provide data security, and protect sensitive data.